lordoffreaks/example-tech-test/README.md

 ### Functionality 🤖

-- Fetch from the API using getServerSideProps
+- Fetch all results from the API using getServerSideProps
 - Render results with 12 per page
 - Pagination should update displayed results